MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-call-api.md

 ## Prerequisites

+- Complete the steps in [Sign in users and call an API in sample iOS/macOS mobile app by using native authentication](sample-native-authentication-ios-sample-app-call-web-api.md).
 - Complete the steps in [Tutorial: Add sign-in and sign-out in iOS/macOS app by using native authentication](tutorial-native-authentication-ios-macos-sign-in-sign-out.md).
 This tutorial shows you how to sign in users in your iOS/macOS app by using native authentication.
-- For iOS/macOS complete the steps in [Sign in users and call an API in sample iOS mobile app by using native authentication](sample-native-authentication-ios-sample-app-call-web-api.md).

 ## Acquire one or multiple access tokens